dataloop-ai/dtlpy-documentation/tutorials/data_management/cloud_storage/binding_with_gcs/chapter.md

     file_name = 'external://' + file['name']
     dataset.items.upload(local_path=file_name)
 ```
-4. create another function for delete with delete event with this code
+4. create another function for delete with delete event with this code and the same settings

 ```python
 import dtlpy as dl